-- · Temporary differences arising from the initial recognition of goodwill - Temporary differences arising from the initial recognition of assets and liabilities in transactions other than business combinations that affect neither the accounting profit nor the taxable profit - Deductible temporary differences associated with investments in subsidiaries and affiliates when it is probable that such differences will not reverse in the foreseeable future, or it is improbable that taxable profits against which the differences can be utilized will be earned
+- · Temporary differences arising from the initial recognition of goodwill - Temporary differences arising from the initial recognition of asset or liability in transaction other than a business combination which, on the transaction date, affects neither the accounting profit and loss nor the taxable profit or loss, and, at the time of the transaction, does not give rise to taxable temporary differences and deductible temporary differences in equal amounts. - Deductible temporary differences associated with investments in subsidiaries and affiliates when it is probable that such differences will not reverse in the foreseeable future, or it is improbable that taxable profits against which the differences can be utilized will be earned. - Taxable temporary differences associated with investments in subsidiaries and affiliates when the timing of the reversal of the temporary differences can be controlled by the Group and it is probable that the temporary differences will not reverse in the foreseeable future